 Can I just look at the finished paintings?

 Of course!
-The party will be concluded by 3:00pm on September 22 and the paintings will then remain on public display here until 6:00pm—as well as from noon to 4:00pm on the following day.
-Visitors will also have the opportunity to vote on their favourite works and the winner of this People’s Choice Award will be announced at 3:30pm on September 23.
+The party will be concluded by 3:00pm on September 21, and the paintings will then remain on public display at the Britannia Shipyards until 6:00pm—or you can visit from 12:00pm (noon) to 4:00pm on September 22.
+Visitors will also be able to vote on their favourite works, and the winner of this People’s Choice Award will be announced before 4:00pm on September 22.

 How do I get to the event?

-If you’re planning to drive to the Steveston Grand Prix of Art, there is some limited parking at Britannia Shipyards.
+If you’re planning to drive to the Grand Prix of Art, there is some limited parking at Britannia Shipyards.
 Alternatively, you can park in the heart of Steveston Village and stroll alongside the Fraser River directly to the Shipyards site.
-Better yet, ride your bike here, or plan your journey via public transit with TransLink's trip planning tool.
+Better yet, ride your bike or plan a transit journey via the TransLink website.